wasmi-labs/wasmi-tests/README.md

 # Wasmi specific Wast Tests

+This repo contains two sets of Wast (`.wast`) tests:

+1. Wasmi specific Wast tests, found under the `tests` folder.
-This repo contains some Wast tests from the official Wasm spec testsuite that have been modified to work with Wasmi.
+2. Wast tests from the official Wasm spec testsuite that have been modified to work with Wasmi.

 In particular this repository contains the following subsets of the official Wasm spec testsuite: